TIPS FOR NAVIGATING COVID-19 TRAVEL HEALTHCARE JOBS

 - You may be asked to float to different departments.
 Read our tips about floating so that you are ready and able to go where you’re needed.

 - If you take a crisis assignment, go in with eyes wide open.
 The facilities are managing through many challenges with patient load, PPE, and inventory of other supplies.
 You are not there to critique those challenges and you must abide by the policies of the facility you are placed.

 - Your license is not in jeopardy if there are issues around the type of PPE a hospital is requiring you to use.

 - Make sure you have a process for mitigating the spread of the virus after you leave the hospital.
 The CDC has guidelines for cleaning and disinfecting households that include laundry items.

 If you have any concerns about a particular location, your FlexCare recruiter will be able to answer your questions.

-Understanding the fluidity of this crisis will prepare you to persevere through the challenges and make you an even better healthcare professional.
+Understanding the fluidity of this crisis will prepare you to persevere through the challenges and make you an even better travel nurse, therapist, or allied clinician.